CloudLabs-MCW/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 4. Confirm that the Contoso application is once again accessible via the **ContosoWebLBPrimaryIP** public IP address, and is **not** available at the **ContosoWebLBSecondaryIP** address.
 This shows it has been returned to the primary site.
 Open the **Current Policy Offerings** and edit a policy, to confirm database access.

+    > **Note:** Be sure to use HTTP to access the Azure Front Door frontend host URL.
+The lab configurations only supports HTTP for Front Door since WebVM1 and WebVM2 are only set up for HTTP support, not HTTPS (no SSL\TLS).
     > **Note:** If you get a "Our services aren't available right now" error (or a 404-type error) accessing the web application, verify that you are utilizing the **ContosoWebLBPrimaryIP**.
 If it does not come up within ~10 minutes, verify that the backend system is responding.

 5. Confirm also that the Contoso application is also available via the Front Door URL.